Landscape-CV/PyTLidar/paper/paper.md

 while [Computree](https://www.simpleforest.org/) offers broad functionality but suffers from a large installation size and less intuitive interface.
 [AdQSM](https://github.com/GuangpengFan/AdQSM) is extremely fast and simple but lacks advanced features and source code access.
 [aRchi](https://github.com/umr-amap/aRchi) provides various functions but is slow, not sufficiently documented, and harder to set up.
 [3dForest](https://github.com/VUKOZ-OEL/3d-forest-classic) has a promising GUI but is currently unstable, crashing when loading data.
+There is also a lack of viable options within Python specifically.
 Thus, we would like to focus on porting and improving TreeQSM.
 Its reliance on MATLAB makes it less accessible for users without a commercial license or familiarity with the MATLAB environment.
 Furthermore, the lack of a graphical interface makes the tool less user-friendly and its parameter tuning less efficient.